 \subsection{MCMC algorithm}

-The model parameters are initialized using the naive estimation techniques described in Section 7.1 of Supplementary Material.
-Subsequently, all parameters are iteratively updated by MCMC procedures.
-All model parameters except $\eta_{iu}$ are updated by Gibbs samplers.
-Although the full conditional of $\eta_{iu}$ does not have a closed form, it is log-concave, and the $\eta_{iu}$'s can therefore be generated by adaptive rejection sampling \cite{GilksWild1992}.
-See Section 7.2 of Supplementary Material for an outline of the MCMC steps.
-Following burn-in, the MCMC sample is stored and post-processed for posterior inferences.
+After initialization by naive estimation techniques, as described in Supplementary Material, the model parameters are iteratively updated using MCMC procedures.
+All parameters except the $\eta_{iu}$'s are updated by Gibbs sampling.
+Although the full conditional of $\eta_{iu}$ does not have a closed form, it is log-concave, and $\eta_{iu}$ can therefore be generated by adaptive rejection sampling \citep{GilksWild1992}.
+See Supplementary Material for an outline of the MCMC steps.
+The post-burn-in MCMC sample of the parameters (including mapping variables, group-cluster regression coefficients, censoring indicators, true abundance counts with imputed technical zeros, and differential statuses) is stored and processed for posterior inferences.